zeropoolnetwork/sharded-storage-docs/article/main.md

 ### Polynomial Computation for Data Recovery

-One can recvover a secret shared using Shamir's scheme using [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial), we briefly outline the mechanism below.
+One can recover a secret shared using Shamir's scheme using [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial), we briefly outline the mechanism below.